Volksparkstadion

-Volksparkstadion ([ˈfɔlkspaʁkˌʃtaːdi̯ɔn]) is a football stadium in Hamburg, Germany, and is the home of Hamburger SV.
+Volksparkstadion ([ˈfɔlkspaʁkˌʃtaːdi̯ɔn]) is a football stadium in Hamburg, Germany, with a capacity of 57,000, which makes it the eighth largest stadium in Germany.
+It has served as the home ground of Bundesliga side Hamburger SV since 1953.

+The Volksparkstadion has additionally served as the home ground for FC Shakhtar Donetsk in continental competition during the Russian invasion of Ukraine, and as a stadium for the Germany national football team.
+Recently, it has served as a host stadium for both the 2006 FIFA World Cup and UEFA Euro 2024.

 History

-HSV actually have nothing to do with the origins of the stadium, even though they own the current arena.
+HSV were not involved with the origins of the stadium, even though they own the current arena.
 Before the club moved to the current site they played at Sportplatz at Rothenbaum.
 Bahrenfelder Stadion was the first stadium to be built on the site of the Volksparkstadion and the AOL Arena.
 It was inaugurated on 13 September 1925 with a match between FC Altona 93 and HSV.
 In front a crowd of 25,000, HSV lost 2–3.
 At the time the stadium was also known as Altonaer Stadion, however it was not the home ground of FC Altona 93 (it was Adolf-Jäger-Kampfbahn).
 Altona was a large club of Germany that has long been surpassed by HSV.

 After a long break the stadium was finally renovated.
 Between 1951 and 1953 the stadium was rebuilt.
 On 12 July the stadium was opened as Volksparkstadion (The People's Park Stadium), named after its location at Altona Volkspark (People's Park).
 Most of the building materials came from the ruins of Eimsbüttel, a district of Hamburg destroyed under Allied bombing.
 The new stadium could hold up to 75,000 and continued to be used for the various sporting events of the city.

 In 1963, when HSV qualified for the newly created Bundesliga, they moved into the Volksparkstadion, a stadium that was both larger and more modern than Rothenbaum.
-At this time, FC Altona missed out on the opportunity and has struggled ever since.
-HSV then began to see some success in the Bundesliga and managed to maintain their status for years to come.
+At this time, FC Altona missed the opportunity, and has struggled ever since.
+HSV then began to see some success in the Bundesliga, and managed to maintain their status for years to come.
 HSV won titles in 1979, 1982 and 1983.